Trinity Leeds Shopping Centre, Leeds

 Shopping Centre wayfinding

-Using the brand logo as a framework, three different external identification signs were designed to reflect the individual character of the entrances.
-The sign at the main entrance features a mirror-polished frame, lined with LED lights and filled with silver discs that shimmer and move in response to sunlight and wind – creating a jewel like feel that aligns with the fashion offer.
-The reflective nature of the materials means that its appearance is in constant flux as it responds to the external environment.
-Injecting a similar dynamic feel, dichroic film graphics applied to the glass the smaller entrance off Boar Lane, changes colour depending on the viewpoint.
+Using the brand logo as a framework, a series of external identification signs reflect the character of each entrance.
+The main sign features a mirror-polished framed T, lined with LED lights and filled with silver discs.
+These discs shimmer in response to sunlight and wind – creating a jewel like feel to align with the glamorous fashion offer.
+The materials correspond with those in the destination defining public art at the entrance and within the main gallery.

-The design of the wayfinding totems, prompts and index signs is inspired by the shape of the central spine of the T in the brand logo.
-Continuing the dynamic theme, the information is mounted on a clear acrylic infill, enabling visitors to see through the signs to views beyond.
-The form design was carried through into the frame for the digital advertising screens ensuring a consistent approach throughout the shopping centre.
+Continuing the theme, the design of the internal totems, prompts and index signs is inspired by the central spine of the T in the brand logo.
+The information is mounted on a clear acrylic infill, which enables shoppers to see through the signs to views beyond.
+This approach is extended to the design of digital advertising screens.

 Previous Portfolio Item: 20 Fenchurch St Digital Directory & Information Kiosk